-AQUA-HOT HEATING SYSTEM (OPTIONAL)
+AQUA-HOT HEATING SYSTEM (OPTIONAL):

-The Allegro RED 360 might have an optional Aqua-Hot heating system (Figure 3-6) that provides a continuous, on-demand supply of domestic hot water, as well as interior zone.

-Both heating features are accompanied by a unique VDC-powered diesel-fired burner, and a VAC-powered electric heating element (120 VAC).
+The Allegro RED may have an optional Aqua-Hot heating system (Figure 3-4) that provides a continuous, on-demand supply of domestic hot water, as well as interior zone.
+Both heating features are accompanied by a unique VDC-powered diesel-fired burner, and a VAC-powred electric heating element (120 VAC).
 These two heating sources maintain the temperature of the Aqua-Hot's solution of water and anti-freeze.